Lessons learned from years of trying to control AWS costs

 We didn’t have to look far to find someone to ask about this.
 Someone who has wrestled with AWS bills and has the scars to prove it.

 Ben runs our Product & Automation team here at SiteHost.
-The developers in that team have been working on a product that runs on AWS for a few years now, and it’s fair to say that they have learned a lot.
+The developers in his team have been working on a product that runs on AWS for a few years now, and it’s fair to say that they have learned a lot.
 Ben has also helped SiteHost customers make much better use of the money that they spend with AWS.(That’s right, even though we own and run our own data centre we help people optimise their hosting wherever it is.)

 Ben, our Product & Automation Lead